What is a Bias-Related Incident?

 What is a Hate Crime?

 A hate crime is defined as any crime that manifests evidence that a victim was selected because of actual or perceived race; gender; gender identity; religion; sexual orientation; ethnicity; national origin or disability.
 A hate crime is not a separate, distinct crime, but is the commission of a criminal offense which was motivated by the offender's bias.
-If the facts of the case indicate that the offender was motivated to commit the offense because of bias against the victim's perceived race, color, national origin, ethnicity, religious affiliation, sex, gender identity, disability, sexual orientation, age, or any other protected personal characteristic, the crime is classified as a hate crime.
+If the facts of the case indicate that the offender was motivated to commit the offense because of bias against the victim's perceived race, color, national origin, ethnicity, religious affiliation, sex, gender identity, disability, marriage and civil partnership, pregnancy and maternity, beliefs, sexual orientation, age, or any other protected personal characteristic, the crime is classified as a hate crime.
 For more information on the definition and classification of hate/bias crimes, visit this link.

 What is the difference between a Bias Incident and a Hate Crime?